-12. What is the substantive test applied by the relevant authority to assess whether or not to clear the merger, or to clear it subject to remedies?
-Are there different tests that apply to particular sectors?
+11. What is the substantive test applied by the relevant authority to assess whether or not to clear the merger, or to clear it subject to remedies?

 Different to the EUMR which uses the SIEC-Test (Significant Impediment of Effective Competition Test), Austrian merger control still employs the dominance test.
 Hence, the authorities examine whether or not the notified transaction creates or strengthens a dominant position.